llvm/llvm-project/llvm/docs/LangRef.rst

 .. note::

-   A metadata string is metadata, but is not a meatdata node.
+   A metadata string is metadata, but is not a metadata node.

 .. _metadata-node: